boostlingo/boostlingo-ios/README.md

 ```

 Response Model
-`token` is what will be needed by the boostlingo-js library
+`token` is what will be needed by the boostlingo sdk

 ```json
 {